-To overcome this "Busy Lock-Out" problem, MHS has developed a MASTER/SLAVE system which uses a single hardware arbitrator located on the MASTER.
+To overcome this "Busy Lock-Out" problem, MHS has developped a MASTER/SLAVE system which uses a single hardware arbitrator located on the MASTER.
 The SLAVE has BUSY inputs which allow direct interface to the MASTER with no external components, giving a speed advantage over other systems.

-When dual-port RAMs are expanded in width, the SLAVE RAMs must be prevented from writing until the BUSY input has been settled.
+When dual-port RAMs are expanded in width, the SLAVE RAMs must be prevented from writing until after the $\overline{\text{BUSY}}$ input has settled.
 Otherwise, the SLAVE chip may begin a write cycle during a conflict situation.

-On the opposite, the write pulse must extend a hold time beyond BUSY to ensure that a write cycle occurs once the conflict is resolved.
+Conversely, the write pulse must extend a hold time beyond \overline{BUSY} to ensure that a write cycle occurs once the conflict is resolved.
 This timing is inherent in all dual-port memory systems where more than one chip is active at the same time.